 LET writers must be registered as members.
 Registration is free and easy to complete.
-Click “Login or Signup” at the Homepage to get started.
+Click “Register” to get started.

 LET publishes writers with a connection to law enforcement.
 Articles are written by active and retired law enforcement officers, criminal justice professors, spouses of police officers, attorneys, unsworn law enforcement employees, military service members, law enforcement trainers, criminal justice graduate students, security personnel, etc…

 Please submit short biographical details (150 words or less) including professional and educational background, which may be published as part of an article.